A practical guide to choosing natural faceted gemstones online, with less guesswork and more confidence.

 - Cut: a good cut should help the stone return light and show color attractively.

-- Proof: photos, videos, lab reports, and direct answers all help build confidence.
+- Proof: photos, videos, lab reports, and clear answers all help build confidence.

 Color: beauty you can see, but still need to judge